ZixuanWu1/FLOW-MR/README.md

 Here we give a brief description of the method.
 Check [tutorial](https://ZixuanWu1.github.io/FLOW-MR/articles/FLOW-MR-tutorial.html) for the complete workflow.

+For the code reproducing the results in the manuscript, please visit [link](https://github.com/ZixuanWu1/FLOW-MR-PAPER).

 ## Installation

 To run the package, you might need to first install RCpp from CRAN